guillermooo/sublime-undocs/source/extensibility/completions.rst

 ===========

 In the spirit of IDEs,
-Sublime Text offers completions that aggregate code or content while writing.

-By default,
-Sublime Text provides completions based on the words in the current buffer, catching everything that you have written there, like variable names.
+Sublime Text suggests completions that aggregate code or content while writing by catching everything that you have written, like variable names.

-There are however several ways to extend the list of available completions, for example depending on the current syntax.
+There are however several ways to extend the list of completions
+(for example, depending on the current syntax).

 This topic deals with
-how completions are used,
+how completions are used and
-where they come from
+where they come from.
-and refers to topics
-on how to make your own.

 How to Use Completions